ociu/sphinx-traceability-extension/doc/configuration.rst

 Python variable *traceability_attribute_to_string* can be defined in order to override the default configuration of the traceability plugin.
-It is a *set* of attribute stringifications: the *key* is the name of the attribute, while the *value* holds the string representation (as to be rendered in html) of the attribute name.
+It is a *dictionary* of attribute stringifications: the *key* is the name of the attribute, while the *value* holds the string representation (as to be rendered in html) of the attribute name.

 Example of attribute stringification: